We are committed to involving even more donors in our efforts to improve the health and well-being of Eastern Connecticut residents.

 Here are some examples of what you can accomplish by making your RMD to the Community Foundation.

 - Support emerging community needs.
 Each year, the Community Foundation receives over a hundred proposals from local charities for grants to support programs or projects that make our community better.
-You could contribute up to $100,000 of your RMD to support these grants.
+You can contribute up to $100,000 of your RMD to support these grants.
 You can review some examples by looking at our grants stories and the list of the recent year’s grants.
 You can also indicate an area of focus, like the environment, homelessness or performing arts.

 - Help to sustain the work of the Community Foundation.
 The Community Foundation is not only a grant making partner to the nonprofits, but is a thought partner and convener working to make Eastern Connecticut a more sustainable and thriving community.
-You could choose to contribute $25,000 or more of your RMD towards our Community Leadership Fund joining many other fund holders and donors who support the Community Foundation’s ongoing operations.
+You could choose to contribute your RMD towards our Community Leadership Fund joining many other fund holders and donors who support the Community Foundation’s ongoing operations.

 We can accept gifts of publicly traded stocks and bonds, including appreciated securities and closely held stocks.